 Our tried and tested Rajasthan itinerary for 14 days is full of detailed information and maps about the route we took around Rajasthan.
 It also highlights the best historical places in Rajasthan to visit (with video guides) and helpful information about where to stay in Rajasthan.

-Off the Tourist Treadmill’s 2-Week Rajasthan Itinerary
+Off the Tourist Treadmill’s Rajasthan Itinerary for 14 Days